hninsatphyusin/ctf-writeups-and-notes/HTB Labs/Easy - Blocky.md

 ```
 this doesn't return anything

-being desperate, i tried to login everything with the usernames 'root' and 'notch' and the only password '8YsqfCTnvxAUeduzjNSXe22'
+i tried to login everything with the usernames 'root' and 'notch' and the only password '8YsqfCTnvxAUeduzjNSXe22'

 managed to ssh and ftp into the box with user 'notch' and password '8YsqfCTnvxAUeduzjNSXe22'